Characterization of alpha and beta interactions in liquid xenon: DAQ, data processing and data analysis

 Using the threshold-based peak splitting, an excellent separation between the two S1s is achieved.
 S1s as close as 50\,ns from each other can be resolved as shown in figure\,\ref{fig:Delta_t_S1s}.
 The figure shows the number of $^{83\textrm{m}}$Kr events with two separated peaks for different decay times.
 For times between the S1s smaller than about 125\,ns, the efficiency of separating both lines decreases.
 An exponential probability density function is fit to the distribution of time differences between both S1s in order to determine the half-life of the intermediate 9.4\,keV state.
 This is done by minimizing the unbinned negative log-likelihood in the range between 0.2\,µs and 2\,µs.
 The systematic error is estimated by varying the lower fit bound by $\pm 75\,\mathrm{ns}$.
 From the fit, a value of $T_{1/2} = \left(154.0 \pm 0.6\,_{\mathrm{stat}}\,^{+0.4}_{-0.2}\,_{\mathrm{sys}}\right)\, \mathrm{ns}$ is extracted which is compatible with previous publications~\cite{Ahmad:1995zz}.
+The small oscillations on top of the exponential distribution are caused by high-frequency noise in the signal of the top PMT.

 The PMT gain is defined as the average charge generated per photoelectron (PE) in units of the elementary charge e$^{-}$.
 In each run, the PMT gains are calibrated using photons from a 350\,nm LED located on trigger boards outside the LXe chamber.
 Two optical fibers feed the light into the active volume of the TPC, 20\,mm below the gate.
 The same model-independent method as described in~\cite{Saldanha:2016mkn} is employed to regularly determine the gain of the PMTs.
 Figure\,\ref{fig:PMT_stabil} shows the results of the gain calibration for the top and bottom PMT,